 Winter cabbage requires less water than cabbages grown in the spring.
 Otherwise, growing requirements are the same as for other types of cabbage – see our full growing guide for more info.

 Another option is to plant your storage variety cabbage in a container.
 Choose one that is at least 1 foot in diameter and 1 foot deep.
 Also, make sure the container has drainage holes, as this vegetable doesn’t like waterlogged conditions.

 If you choose to plant in a container, follow the same schedule of planting dates mentioned above.

 Cultivars to Select

-When choosing your varieties to plant late in the year for a winter harvest, check seed packets carefully.
+When choosing your varieties of this cruciferous veggie to plant late in the year for a winter harvest, check seed packets carefully.
 Do your research before you plant, and select varieties that are labeled “winter,” “cold season,” “overwintering” or “storage” to ensure success.

 Here are a few of our favorites that we think you’ll enjoy:

 ‘Brunswick’ is an heirloom cultivar that can be grown year round.
 It produces large tight “drum” heads and matures in 85-90 days.

 Cold hardy, drought tolerant, and easy to store, seeds are available in a variety of packet sizes from Eden Brothers.